philippmuench/HaplotypeDeconstructor/README.md

 # Haplotype reconstruction using non-negative matrix factorization

 Detects linear combinations of SNPs (signatures) using NMF that explain a global SNP profile.
-This library is heavily based on the MutationalSignatures package.
+This library is heavily based on the [SomaticSignatures](https://github.com/juliangehring/SomaticSignatures) package.

 ## Installation